powsybl/powsybl.github.io/pages/documentation/grid/model/index.md

 - $$R$$, $$X$$, $$G$$ and $$B$$ correspond to a fraction of the original line and have to be consistent with the declared length of the dangling line.

-In case the line is a boundary, a pairing key $$pairingKey$$ (in previous network versions $$UcteXnodeCode$$) is defined besides the characteristics of the Table.
+In case the line is a boundary, a pairing key $$pairingKey$$ (in previous network versions $$UcteXnodeCode$$) is defined besides the characteristics of the table.
 It is a key to match two dangling lines and reconstruct the full boundary line, for both UCTE or CIM-CGMES formats.

 // TODO, add boundary